Basedonsearch-Dindayal/flask-app/README.md

+Karnataka Datathon Project
+🎉 Top 10 Finalist 🎉
-This is a Karnataka Datathon project in which our group proudly secured a spot in the top 10.
+This project was developed as part of the Karnataka Datathon competition, where our group proudly secured a place in the Top 10.

-Website features:
+🌟 Features
+1. Report FIR
-**Report FIR**: Allows users to file a First Information Report (FIR) directly through the system.
+Effortlessly file a First Information Report (FIR) through the system, ensuring a streamlined and user-friendly process.

+2. Inspector Information
-**Inspector Information**: Provides details about the inspector handling the case, including contact information and assigned jurisdiction.
+Access detailed information about inspectors, including their contact details and assigned jurisdictions.

+3. Criminal Details
-**Criminal Details**: Maintains a database of criminal records, including profiles, previous offenses, and statuses.
+Maintain and review a comprehensive database of criminal records, including:

+     i.Criminal profiles

+     ii.Previous offenses

+     iii.Current statuses

+4. View FIR Records
-**View FIR Records**: Enables users to access and review previously filed FIRs for reference or updates.
+Quickly access and review previously filed FIRs for reference or updates.

+5. Graphical Data Visualization
-**Graphical Data Visualization**: Displays recorded data in an intuitive graphical format (charts, graphs, etc.), aiding in analysis and decision-making.
+Analyze recorded data through intuitive visualizations, including charts and graphs, for better insights and decision-making.